mak1986/psql-dump-handler/README.md

 ## This example show how to sort your dump file ##

-__STEP 1:__ create a file name index.js that uses psql-dump-hander.
+__STEP 1:__ Create a file name index.js that uses psql-dump-hander.

 ```Javascript
 (function(){